 - Body Horror: He looks relatively normal in his base form, but ascending him makes his skin look pale and rotting and making it look like some of his ribs are outside his body.
 And ascending him further gives him Sickly Green Glow where his bare muscles are visible.

-- Critical Hit Class: He can get an impressive 108% self buffed critical damage, but unfortunately he's a Berserker and has a Berserker's star weight, meaning he'll find it quite difficult to actually get those crits even with the ability to generate ten per turn (unless you build your team around star weight removal, like Yan Qing and/or Mysterious Heroine X Alter).
-This later was fixed with his Balance Buff, as he now has a crit star absorption to fulfill this role.
+- Critical Hit Class: He can get an impressive 108% self-buffed Critical Strength, but unfortunately he's a Berserker and has a Berserker's C. Star Gather Rate, meaning he'll find it quite difficult to actually get those Critical Hits even with the ability to drop 10 C. Stars per turn (unless you build your team around reducing C. Star Gather Rates, like Yan Qing and/or Mysterious Heroine X Alter).
+This later was fixed with his Balance Buff, as he now has a C. Star Gather Rate buff effect to fulfill this role.

-- Determinator: He refuses a order to stand down in order to keep fighting Chaldea in order to defend the existence of the Lostbelt, because otherwise that world will be destroyed and he and Hinako will be separated again.
-Unfortunately, he does this right after getting the snot beaten out of him by said group, meaning he can only put up a token fight and is promptly killed, which ultimately only manages to utterly break Hinako.
+- Determinator: He refuses an order from Qin Shi Huang to stand down in order to keep fighting Chaldea in order to defend the existence of the Lostbelt, because otherwise that world will be destroyed and he and Akuta will be separated again.
+Unfortunately, he does this right after getting the snot beaten out of him by said group, meaning he can only put up a token fight and is promptly killed, which ultimately only manages to utterly break Akuta.

-- Did You Just Romance Cthulhu?: Admittedly he might not have known her true nature, but becoming lovers with a vampiric ageless monster born from the World definitely counts.
+- Did You Just Romance Cthulhu?: Admittedly he might not have known her true nature and he's not exactly normal himself, but becoming lovers with a vampiric ageless monster born from the World definitely counts.

-- Early-Bird Cameo: His silhouette appeared in the Cosmos in the Lostbelt opening along with Orion's.
+- Early-Bird Cameo: His silhouette appeared in the Cosmos in the Lostbelt opening along with Superhuman Orion's.

-- Empty Shell: He apparently lacked emotions for much of his life, and only truly started feeling human once he fell in love with Yu Miaoyi.
+- Empty Shell: He apparently lacked emotions for much of his life, and only truly started feeling human once he fell in love with Yu Mei-ren.

-- Gameplay and Story Integration: As mentioned above, in his last battle, he's already running on fumes but still chooses to fight us.
-To reflect this in gameplay, while he is still in full possession of all his usual skills and a higher HP pool, he has a permanent Defense debuff and he's no longer capable of charging his Noble Phantasm bar.
+- Gameplay and Story Integration: As mentioned above, in his last battle, he's already running on fumes but still chooses to fight.
+To reflect this in gameplay, while he is still in full possession of all his usual skills and a higher HP pool, he has a permanent DEF Down debuff, he loses HP every turn, and he's no longer capable of charging his Noble Phantasm bar.
 Compared to previous multi-HP bar boss fights (especially since it's likely you just survived the all too tanky Qin Shi Huang), this one's a positively welcome break—at least until you have to fight the Lostbelt's Tree of Emptiness again.